Skip to content

 If the resource has been cached, a cache hit response will be returned, and the resource will be supplied from the cache.
 Cache loss will occur if the resource is not cached, and the file will be accessed from its original source.
 The resource will be viewed until it expires, or the cache is removed after it has been cached.

 HTTP caches can aid with perceived latency, network consumption, and online application speed.
-Caches can also be used as a proxy filter, limiting access to specific websites or resources.
+Thus, you can use caches as a proxy filter, limiting access to specific websites or resources.
 There are two types of caches: forward and backward.

 Types of Caches

-Forward Cache: In a network, a forward cache is used to speed up HTTP access.
-When several browsers access the same cache, the material may be retrieved from the cache rather than being requested from the original server.
+Forward Cache: In a network, a forward cache helps to speed up HTTP access.
+When several browsers access the same cache, the material may be retrieved from the cache rather than requesting it from the original server.
 The following are examples of forward caches:

 • Squid